gettyteam/doc/docs/en/blog/update.1.1.4.md

 With getty v1.1.4 "Handshake", the update not only introduces powerful tools like global search and Wuzzy with Arweave, but also rebuilds the platform's foundations on a modern, reactive, and maintainable architecture.

-**Log in to getty and discover all the improvements that help your streams reach new levels.**
+**Log in on getty and discover all the improvements that help your streams reach new levels.**

 ### λ